fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals-matlab.rst

     * Output file - if anything fails this is the only way to get information.
     * Improve matlab (e.g. `improveMATLAB=no`).
     * Licence path.
-    * Uncomment all downloaded packages -- these must be a subset of the ones selected in :ref:`get-software`, it won't download extras.
+    * Uncomment all downloaded packages -- these must be a subset of the ones selected in :ref:`get-software`, it will not download extras.

 Run `./install -inputFile installer_input.txt`